-Alleluia!
-"O give thanks to the Lord for he is good; for his love endures forever."

-Let them say this, the Lord's redeemed, whom he redeemed from the hand of the foe and gathered from far-off lands, from east and west, north and south.
+"O give thanks to the Lord for he is good; / for his love endures forever."
+Let them say this, the Lord's redeemed, / whom he redeemed from the hand of the foe and gathered from far-off lands, from east and west, north and south.

-Some wandered in the desert, in the wilderness, finding no way to a city they could dwell in.
+Some wandered in the desert, in the wilderness, / finding no way to a city they could dwell in.

 Hungry they were and thirsty; their soul was fainting within them.
 Then they cried to the Lord in their need and he rescued them from their distress and he led them along the right way, to reach a city they could dwell in.

+to reach a city they could dwell in.
 Let them thank the Lord for his love, for the wonders he does for men: for he satisfies the thirsty soul; he fills the hungry with good things.